 What are the symptoms of mpox?

 Mpox symptoms can include skin lesions, sores or a rash alongside headache, fever, muscle aches, low energy and swollen lymph nodes.
-Usually, these symptoms occur 3-21 days after exposure.
-Symptoms vary from mild to severe.
+These symptoms usually occur 3 to 21 days after exposure and can vary from mild to severe.

 The symptoms go through different stages as the body’s immune system responds to the virus.
-Typically, lesions will fill with fluid, become inflamed (red and sore to touch), before becoming a scab and falling off to reveal a new layer of skin.
+Typically, lesions will fill with fluid and become inflamed (red and sore to touch) before becoming a scab and falling off to reveal a new layer of skin.

 People with mpox may be infectious up to 4 days before symptoms start.